zaxymelkt/jjk/content/Systems/Cursed Techniques/Physically Gifted.md

 - You regain 15 points of Health every 2 turns without damage.
 - You gain an increase of 12 Movement Distance.
 - You gain 5 additional levels to invest into Combat Mastery.
-- Additionally you gain access to a custom Special Grade [[content/Systems/Global/Cursed Tools|Cursed Tool]].
+- Additionally you gain access to a custom Special Grade [[Cursed Tools|Cursed Tool]].
 # Extra Sensory Perception [Sixth Sense]
 Sixth Sense determines the potency of the additional sense of ‘Atmospheric Pressure’ engraved into one’s body.
 The Sixth Sense can be seen as a slow ‘awakening’ process, which is done over a lifetime of training one’s body.
 At the beginning, they require specialised tools to see Cursed Spirits, but as their Sixth Sense develops, everything becomes visible.